maarten-pennings/TFLcam/README.md

 # TFLcam
 Firmware (arduino sketch) for the ESP32-CAM turning it into a TensorFlow-Lite based classification sensor.

+_Save a TensorFlow Lite model on an SD card, slide the SD card in the ESP32-CAM, and the ESP will print over Serial what it sees with it's camera_.

 ## Introduction

 The TFLcam project started with [getting to know the ESP32-CAM](https://github.com/maarten-pennings/esp32cam).